The Ultimate Singaporean Guide to Investing in FAANG Stocks (Facebook, Amazon, Apple, Netflix, and Google)

-To get quick data on the past financial performance of the companies and also their latest valuation, you can check out Morningstar (not sponsored).
-Morningstar is a website I frequent for US stocks.
+To get quick data on the past financial performance of the companies and also their latest valuation, you can check out Morningstar, a website I frequent for US stocks.

 Risks You Should Note

-The biggest uncertainty surrounding FAANG stocks right now is that of regulation.
+One of the biggest uncertainty surrounding FAANG stocks is that of regulation.

-There’s too much debate going on surrounding the break-up, whether it’s necessary or will it ultimately make things better.
-Whatever it is, investors should understand this risk if they are to invest in the FAANG stocks.
+Whatever the outcome is going to be, investors should understand this risk if they are to invest in the FAANG stocks.

-For example, Amazon.com has a trailing price-to-earnings (PE) ratio of around 80, whereas the PE ratio of the S&P 500 index is at around 23.
+For example, Amazon.com has a trailing price-to-earnings (P/E) ratio of around 118, whereas the P/E ratio of the S&P 500 index is around 29.
 This could mean that Amazon.com is overvalued.

-Examples of FAANG ETFs include Invesco QQQ (NASDAQ: QQQ), Vanguard Growth ETF (NYSEARCA: VUG), and SPDR S&P 500 Growth ETF (NYSEARCA: SPYG).
+Examples of the ETFs include Invesco QQQ (NASDAQ: QQQ), Vanguard Growth ETF (NYSEARCA: VUG), and SPDR S&P 500 Growth ETF (NYSEARCA: SPYG).

-How To Buy The FAANG Stocks And ETFs As A Singaporean?
+How to Buy FAANG Stocks and ETFs as a Singaporean?

-There are mainly two ways to invest in the US stock market, one is through the Singapore brokerages, and the other is through the US brokerages.
-For a complete guide on buying US shares from Singapore, you can check out our post here.
+There are mainly two ways to invest in the US stock market, one is through the Singapore brokerages, and the other is through the non-local brokerages.

 |Brokerage||Min.
 Fees (US$)||Trading Commissions||Custodian Fees|